jokob-sk/NetAlertX/docs/README.md

 Highest to lowest:

-* Fixing core functionality bugs not solvable with workarounds
+* 🥇 Fixing core functionality bugs not solvable with workarounds
-* New core functionality unlocking other opportunities (e.g.: plugins)
+* 🥈 New core functionality unlocking other opportunities (e.g.: plugins)
-* Refactoring enabling faster implementation of future functionality
+* 🥉 Refactoring enabling faster implementation of future functionality
-* UI improvements
+* (low) UI functionality & improvements

 Design philosophy: Focus on core functionality and leverage existing apps and tools to make PiAlert integrate into other workflows.

 Examples:

     1. Supporting apprise makes more sense than implementing multiple individual notification gateways
-    2. Implementing regular expressions support across settings for validation makes more sense than validating one setting with a specific expression.
+    2. Implementing regular expression support across settings for validation makes more sense than validating one setting with a specific expression.

-UI specific requests are low priority as the framework picked by the original developer is not very extensible (and afaik doesn't support components) and has limited mobile support.
-Also I argue the value proposition is smaller than working on something else.
+UI-specific requests are a low priority as the framework picked by the original developer is not very extensible (and afaik doesn't support components) and has limited mobile support.
+Also, I argue the value proposition is smaller than working on something else.

-Feel free to submit PRs if interested. try to **keep the PRs small/on topic** so they are easier to review and approve.
+Feel free to submit PRs if interested. try to **keep the PRs small/on-topic** so they are easier to review and approve.

 That being said, I'd reconsider if more people and or recurring sponsors file a request 😉.

 ## 🙏 Feature requests

 Please be as detailed as possible with **workarounds** you considered and why a native feature is the better way.
 This gives me better context and will make it more likely to be implemented.
-Ideally a feature request should be in the format "I want to be able to do XYZ so that ZYX.
+Ideally, a feature request should be in the format "I want to be able to do XYZ so that ZYX.
 I considered these approaches XYZ".

-## ➕ Pull-requests (PRs)
+## ➕ Pull requests (PRs)

 If you submit a PR please: